 I am a poet, writer and artist.
-My debut poetry pamphlet, Black Jam, will be published with Broken Sleep Books in early 2019.
+My debut poetry pamphlet, Black Jam, is published with Broken Sleep Books.

 My background is in art and design.
 I spent my childhood constantly drawing – characters from videogames, films, illustrations from books… anything that caught my imagination.
 I studied art all the way through school to higher education, taking a foundation Art and Design course in 2004 where I studied life drawing, painting, photography and sculpture.
 For my degree I specialised in Graphic Communication, developing an interest in design for books and print media.